rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

 </details>

 ### Control 3.2.1
-Ensure that a minimal audit policy is created (Scored)
+Ensure that a minimal audit policy is created.
 <details>
 <summary>Rationale</summary>
 Logging is an important detective control for all systems, to detect potential unauthorized access.

 This can be remediated by passing controls 1.2.22 - 1.2.25 and verifying their efficacy.
 </details>

 ### Control 4.2.7
 Ensure that the `--make-iptables-util-chains` argument is set to true.